MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Numerical Experiments

-\section{Hardware Experiments}
+\subsection{Hardware Experiments}

-To further validate the proposed method, a series of hardware experiments are conducted in a real-world environment, with a heterogeneous fleet of robots and multiple operators.
-More details and videos can be found at \url{https://zl-tian.github.io/MoRoCo/}.
+To further validate the proposed method in real-world conditions, hardware experiments are conducted with a heterogeneous fleet and multiple operators.
+More experimental details can be found in the supplementary video.

-\subsection{System setup}
+\subsubsection{System setup}

-As shown in Figure~\ref{fig:real_exp_fig1}, the hardware experiments are conducted in the building of College of Engineering at Peking University, the first floor of which is a standard office environment of size~$100m\times 30m$ with numerous rooms and corridors.
-The robotic fleets in total consists of $3$ Scout-mini ground robots and $1$ Cobot-kit mobile manipulator, which are deployed as two teams, each with $2$ robots and $1$ operator.
-Team-1 consists of two Scout-mini robots, while team-2 consists of one Scout-mini and one Cobot-kit mobile manipulator.
-Each Scout-mini robot is equipped with a RS-Helios-16P Lidar and a WEELTEC N100-Mini IMU, with an onboard Nvidia Xavier computer.
-For accurate localization and mapping, each scout robot runs the fast-lio2 algorithm in \cite{xu2022fastlio2} at $10$Hz to obtain the 3D point cloud map of the environment, which is then converted to a 2D occupancy grid map by the open source package \texttt{octomap} in~\cite{hornung13auro} for planning.
-The mobile manipulator utilizes the \texttt{hdl\_graph\_slam} package in~\cite{Kenji2019hdl} for SLAM, which takes only the lidar scans as inputs to generate a 3D point cloud map.
-Besides, each robot is equipped with a Intel RealSense D435 camera for tele-operation and inspection tasks.
-The navigation of each robot is based on the \texttt{move\_base} package, with a maximum speed of $0.5m/s$.
-The communication between robots are handled by the FT-Dlink ad-hoc communication devices as described in Figures~\ref{fig:comm_model} and \ref{fig:comm_strength}.
+The experiments are performed in a standard office environment of size $100m\times 30m$ with rooms and corridors, with no pre-installed communication infrastructure.
+The fleet consists of three Scout-mini ground robots and one Cobot-kit mobile manipulator, deployed as two teams, each with two robots and one operator.
+Each Scout-mini is equipped with a 16-line lidar, an IMU, and an onboard Nvidia Xavier computer, running fast-lio2~\cite{xu2022fastlio2} at $10$Hz to build a 3D point-cloud map that is converted to a 2D occupancy grid map via \texttt{octomap}~\cite{hornung13auro} for planning.
+The mobile manipulator runs \texttt{hdl\_graph\_slam}~\cite{Kenji2019hdl} for lidar-based SLAM, and all robots carry an Intel RealSense D435 camera for inspection and tele-operation.
+Robot navigation uses \texttt{move\_base} with a maximum speed of $0.5m/s$, and communication relies on range-limited FT-Dlink ad-hoc devices.
+Each operator carries a laptop for computation and a lightweight Android tablet for visualization and issuing online requests through the GUI.
+Teams are initialized at the same corner of the environment with a shared coordinate system; the intra-team latency is set to $T_\texttt{h}=300s$ and the inter-team latency is set to $T_\texttt{c}=1800s$.